dgoldstein1/websiteAnalytics-backend/readme.md

  # Response : {"ipAddress": "123.456.789.1", "location": "TEST_LOCATION"}
 ```

-### /visits/ip/{ip}
+### /visits/ip/{ip} (UNDER CONSTRUCTION)

 | Endpoint        | Method         | Description |
 | :------------- | :-------------| :--------------------- |
 | /visits/ip/:ip | GET          | Gets visit by ip address|

-A quick way to get all the visits of by a speicifc IP address.
+A quick way to get all the visits of by a specific IP address.
 Note that there is an added value Timestamp

 Example request:
 ```sh